Get the highlights in your inbox every week.

 Next, choose the keyboard layout.
 Once you've made your selection, click Continue.

-You have a few options on the screen below.
-One, you can choose a Normal or a Minimal installation.
-For most people, the Normal installation is ideal.
+You have a few options on the next screen.
+You can choose a Normal or a Minimal installation.
+For most people, Normal installation is ideal.
 Advanced users may want to do a Minimal install instead, which has fewer software applications installed by default.
 In addition, you can choose to download updates and whether or not to include third-party software and drivers.
 I recommend checking both of those boxes.
 When done, click Continue.

 The next screen asks whether you want to erase the disk or set up a dual-boot.
 Since you're dual-booting, choose Install Ubuntu alongside Windows 10.
 Click Install Now.